-Olympus E-M5 II versus Panasonic FZ2000
+Olympus E-M5 II vs Panasonic FZ2000

 The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2016.
 The E-M5 II is a mirrorless interchangeable lens camera, while the FZ2000 is a fixed lens compact.
 The cameras are based on a Four Thirds (E-M5 II) and an one-inch (FZ2000) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-M5 II vs Panasonic FZ2000

 The physical size and weight of the Olympus E-M5 II and the Panasonic FZ2000 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is notably larger (34 percent) than the Olympus E-M5 II.
 It is worth mentioning in this context that the E-M5 II is splash and dust resistant, while the FZ2000 does not feature any corresponding weather-sealing.